dtomicevic/neo4jperf-guide/docs/import-data.md

 Executing Cypher queries line by line is a highway to hell if you have larger quantities of data.
 Running a Cypher query can slow down your performance because every Cypher query can become a single database transaction, which can bulk up the memory overhead.
 It would be best if you were careful with any Cypher query import on a large dataset.

-But there is a way to improve it by using a special Cypher clause, `USING PERIODIC COMMIT`
+But there is a way to improve it by using a special Cypher clause, `USING PERIODIC COMMIT`.

 ```
 USING PERIODIC COMMIT 500